GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/04-components/02-channel-list-header.md

 ```

 `ChannelListHeaderView` is supposed to work with `ChannelListHeaderViewModel`.
-The basic setup of the view model and connecting it with the view can be done in the following way:
+The basic setup of the ViewModel and connecting it with the view can be done in the following way:
  ```kotlin
 // Instantiate the view model
 val channelListHeaderViewModel: ChannelListHeaderViewModel by viewModels()